-Based on 445,348,933 shares of common stock outstanding at 30 April 2022 (all of which are subject to CUFS), no director or Senior Executive Officer beneficially owned 1% or more of the outstanding shares of the Company at 30 April 2022 and none of the shares held by directors or Senior Executive Officers have any special voting rights.
-As of 30 April 2022, there were no options outstanding under any of the Company's stock-based compensation arrangements.
-Individual's holding RSUs have no voting or investment power over these units.
+Based on 442,056,296 shares of common stock outstanding at 30 April 2023 (all of which are subject to CUFS), no director or Senior Executive Officer beneficially owned 1% or more of the outstanding shares of the Company at 30 April 2023 and none of the shares held by directors or Senior Executive Officers have any special voting rights.
+As of 30 April 2023, there are 269,221 stock options outstanding under the Company's stock-based compensation arrangements.
+Individual's holding stock options and RSUs have no voting or investment power over these units.